-PROF. A. R. WABIA: The words are "whether or not there is any pretence of s'nging, etc." If there is any pretension, you can easily find out.
+PROF. A. R. WADIA: The words are "whether or not there is any pretence of singing, etc." If there is any pretension, you can easily find out.
 It seems to me that this goes rather too far in preventing a child from making an honest effort to earn a little money for the poor family.

 There is just one other little point.
 Suppose there is a blind parent or a crippled parent and the child is made use of to lead such a parent.
 Should he be regarded as a beggar and removed?
 This seems to be very unfortunate too.
-We are thereby preventing not merely the child from helping his crippled or blind parent but as a matter of fact leaving the blind or crippled parent at the mercy of singing, playing, performing" etc. He should take into consideration the class of children who are really helping their parents.
+We are thereby venting not merely the child from helping his crippled or blind parent but as a matter of fact leaving the blind or crippled parent at the mercy

+[Prof. A. R. Wadia.] of an unsympathetic society.
+For these reasons I wish it would be possible for the mover to omit these words "whether or not there is any pretence of singing, playing, performing " etc. He should take into consideration the class of children who are really helping their parents.
 I agree that in any civilised society there should be no blind person or crippled person left entirely to himself.
 It should be the responsibility of any civilised society to look after them, but unfortunately we are a poor country and therefore we may not be able to do all that we wish or all that we consider desirable in the interests of the backward portions of our community.
-If that could not be done, we 6hould at least not deprive blind or crippled parents from any little help that they may be getting from their children.
-These are the little defects in the Bill which, I think, should be looked into, and with, the correction of these defects.
+If that could not be done, we should at least not deprive blind or crippled parents from any little help that they may be getting from their children.
+These are the little defects in the Bill which, I think, should be looked into, and with the correction of these defects.
 I believe this piece of legislation would be an excellent one.
 In one of the dissenting minutes it is said that the Bill deals with the problem in a more or less legalistic manner.
 Perhaps there is some truth in it, but we have to go slowly and steadily towards the path of reform.
-I fully appreciate the importance of children and our duty to stand by them and to do what we can to make them useful citizens and that, if some of them go astray, it is equally the duty of our society to reclaim them and to make them good citizens
+I fully appreciate the importance of children and our duty to stand by them and to do what we can to make them useful citizens and that, if some of them go astray, it is equally the duty of our society to reclaim them and to make them good citizens.